 This long day care service located in regional Australia has recently undergone a process of reviewing its philosophy with educators, families and community.
-The service undertakes an annual review to ensure they maintain high quality practice, identify further quality improvements and ensure that the philosophy reflects their current purpose, strengths and priorities, including the guiding principles of the National Quality Framework.
+The service undertakes an annual review to ensure they maintain high quality practice, identify further quality improvements and ensure that the philosophy reflects their current purpose, strengths and priorities, including the visions, principles and practices of the Early Years Learning Framework and the guiding principles of the National Quality Framework.

 Ongoing conversations have been taking place with Aboriginal Elders from the Local Aboriginal Education Consultative Group.
 Through these discussions, the service team developed a deeper understanding of the importance of connection to Country and the sense of identity and belonging this instilled for the local Aboriginal community.
-The service team have also been inspired by the service’s location next to bushland to nurture a deeper appreciation of and respect for the land in children and families.
+The service team have also been inspired by the service’s location next to bushland to nurture in children and families a deeper appreciation of and respect for the land.

 The philosophy review drew on the strengths of the educators and community as a whole, their strong focus on the outdoor environment, the access to bushland, and their strong beliefs about being environmentally responsible and promoting sustainability.
 As part of the review surveys were given to educators and to families to capture their perspectives on what they thought was working well and where they felt improvements could be made.
 Feedback from children was gathered by encouraging them to express their ideas and suggestions through art.

 Research on the benefits of nature play for children has also been undertaken by the director and shared with the team over a series of staff meetings to further inform their deliberations.
 Benefits included improvements in children’s physical activity, cognitive skills, social skills and creativity.
 The director and educational leader facilitated ongoing critically reflective team discussions about the research findings and implications for practice over several months.